Do you have sudden, strange and unexplained allergic reactions to gluten free and other freefrom foods?

 It appears that xanthan gum can be grown on sugar from dairy, soya, wheat or corn yet it rarely declares which medium was used to grow it.

-It is also grown using a bacterian which causes cabbages to rot!
+A bacterian is used to grow xanthan gum which causes cabbages to rot!
 Lovely!
 I hear you cry.
 Pass me some xanthan gum right now.

-It’s used a lot because it’s considered to be relatively safe and is very cheap to produce.
-It is also very stable and works miracles with gluten free bread.
+However it’s considered to be relatively safe and is very cheap to produce, very stable and works miracles with gluten free bread.

 How do you know where your xanthan gum originated from?